 Non-Dispersive Infrared (NDIR) Sensor

 Non-Dispersive Infrared Sensors are the second type of methane gas sensor in widespread use.
 NDIR sensors use infrared lamps to measure the concentration of methane and some other potentially combustible gases.

 Infrared light of a particular wavelength will be absorbed by the targeted gas – in this instance, methane.
 There are generally two beams emitted – one with the wavelength that is absorbed by methane, and another reference beam.
 Each beam has equal intensity deflected by a mirror and onto a photo receiver inside the sensor.
 The difference in intensity between reference and measurement beam indicates the concentration of the gas present.

 Unlike pellistor sensors, NDIR sensors aren’t prone to poisoning, enabling longer calibration intervals.
 In addition, NDIR sensors have high selectivity and can accurately measure methane concentrations in a mixed gas background.
 NDIR sensors can also be used in low oxygen and inert environments.
-These sensors provide fail safe testing and the operator would be notified in the event that the sensor were faulty.
+These sensors provide fail-safe testing and the operator would be notified in the event that the sensor was faulty.

 While NDIR sensors offer some advantages over pellistor sensors, they do have some downfalls of their own.